nikitavoloboev/data/research/staying-on-top-of-things.md

 I try to stay in touch using these few things:

 ### RSS with [Reeder](../macOS/apps/reeder.md)
-I follow [blogs I like](blogs.md) and read them through them with [Reeder](../macOS/apps/reeder.md) which I occasionally check to see what's new.
+I follow [blogs I like](blogs.md) and read them through them with [Reeder](../macOS/apps/reeder.md).

 ### [Hacker News](https://hckrnews.com/) and [Lobsters](https://lobste.rs/)
 They are my two favourite news aggregators on the web.
-I like lobsters for its smaller community and quite often better links and discussions.
+I like Lobsters for its smaller community and quite often better links and discussions.

 ### Twitter with [Tweetbot](../macOS/apps/tweetbot.md)
 Twitter is my favourite social media network and it is where I share everything [I am personally up to](https://twitter.com/nikitavoloboev) right now.
 I love Twitter for its ability to tailor completely what news and tweets I am actually reading.
 I never check the official Twitter page.
 I only view [the lists I made](https://twitter.com/nikitavoloboev/lists).
 I split my Tweetbot into [four columns](../macOS/apps/tweetbot.md) and the app is always full screen although during __Focus__ session, the app is inaccesible to me, I can only post tweets.